qiuxintao101/cobra/docs/detail.rst

          CalledProcessError in line 154 of Snakefile:
   ..

-  .. note:: This particular message normally related to set the bam files being sorted when it is not.
-CoBRA require bam files and bed files to have the same sorting order in ``config.yaml`` set the ``bam_sort`` option to be ``false`` will solve the problem.
+  .. note:: This particular message is normally encountered when the user indicates in the config file that the bam files are sorted when they are not.
+CoBRA requires that bam files and bed files have the same sorting order.
+To solve the problem, set the ``bam_sort`` option in the  ``config`` file to ``false``.

 2. KeyError in ``metasheet_setup.py``